CITB Online & In Person Courses

 How to Choose the Right CITB Course

-In order to choose the right CITB course for your needs, you will need to ask yourself a few questions:
+In order to choose the right CITB course for your needs, you will need to ask yourself the following 10 questions:

 - Is the CITB course offered in the classroom, in a training facility or online?